sitewaerts/superlogin/README.md

 # @sensu/superlogin [![Build Status](https://travis-ci.org/sen-su/superlogin.png?branch=master)](https://travis-ci.org/sen-su/superlogin)

 ## An up-to-date version of superlogin that is actually published.

-## An up-to-date version of superlogin that is actually published.
 Includes the fixes from https://github.com/sen-su/superlogin

 SuperLogin is a full-featured NodeJS/Express user authentication solution for APIs and Single Page Apps (SPA) using CouchDB or Cloudant.